 - Diabetes mellitus

 According to the data we have, age alone (without pre-existing conditions) is a moderate risk factor from approximately 60 years of age.

 According to the current state of knowledge, pregnant women do not in principle have a higher risk than the general population of becoming infected with the new type of corona virus, or of a more severe course in case of infection.
-The general measures implemented at the University (ban on entry, working from home wherever possible, distance regulations etc.) reduce the risk of infection.
+The general measures implemented at the University (ban on entry, distance regulations etc.) reduce the risk of infection.
 If public access is permitted in individual areas in future, the risk assessment must be updated in accordance with the maternity protection act (Mutterschutzgesetz) before this change in the working conditions of pregnant women is made.
 For this purpose, pregnant women and their superiors should contact the University Medical Service to obtain advice on a possible ban on employment.
 Breastfeeding women are not affected by this.